bigmstone/scriptkeys/README.md

 # ScriptKeys
-A simple mapping from key press to lua script.
-Map a key index to a lua script to automate different tedious tasks.
+A simple mapping from key press to Lua script.
+Map a key index to a Lua script to automate different tedious tasks.

 # Installation
-This can be built and installed using `cargo build --release` and locating the binary in a proper `bin` folder.
-Proper packaging for this is likely a worthwhile investment in the future, but not currently available.
-The program ships expecting Lua to be linked locally.
-This is because the packaged version of Lua with `rlua` at the time of writing does not properly link the necessary C symbols for C Lua libraries to work properly.
-If you do not need C Libraries then feel free to use the `rlua` packaged Lua for convenience.
-I've chosen not to package it by default this way because I leverage `lua-http` for many of my scripts which requires `LUA_CPATH` libraries and the Lua C symbols.
+1. `cargo install scriptkeys` will pull from Crates.io for easy installation
+2. Alternatively this can be built locally how you would expect
+    1. `cargo build --release`
+    2. Locate the binary `./target/release/scriptkeys` to relevant `PATH` directory

+Brew and other system level packaging is likely a worthwhile investment for the future.

 # Configuration
-Configuration location follows this logic: file name of either `config.toml` or `scriptkeys.toml` in either the directory `scriptkeys` was started, `~/.config` folder, or `~/.scriptkeys` folder.
+Configuration location follows this logic: file name of either `config.toml` or `scriptkeys.toml` in either the working directory, the `~/.config` directory, or `~/.scriptkeys` directory.

 Example Configuration:
 ```